-As promised, another green dessert is coming your way as we go all Irish themed this month.
-Of course, pistachios are not native to Ireland, but their delicate flavour combined with white chocolate create this beautifully vibrant tart that’s perfect for celebrating Paddy’s Day!
+As promised, another green dessert is coming your way as we go all Irish-themed this month.
+Of course, pistachios are not native to Ireland, but their delicate flavor combined with white chocolate creates this beautifully vibrant tart that's perfect for celebrating St. Patricks Day!

 - Incredibly creamy and airy